kpentland/Parareal-Python/README.md

-Contained within are two test problems that [Parareal](https://en.wikipedia.org/wiki/Parareal) will solve (serially) using user-specified coarse and fine solvers (here they are implemented as explicit Runge-Kutta) methods.
+Contained within are two test problems that [Parareal](https://en.wikipedia.org/wiki/Parareal) will solve (serially) using user-specified coarse and fine solvers (here they are implemented as explicit Runge-Kutta methods).
 This version of Parareal does not run in parallel and was written only to provide an idea of how the algorithm works for educational purposes.

 Soon I hope to be able to provide an MPI version that will solve the IVP of